Sodium metaborate: Preparation

 Sodium metaborate is prepared by the fusion of sodium carbonate and boron oxide B2O3 or borax Na2B4O7.
 Another way to create the compound is by the fusion of borax with sodium hydroxide at 700 °C:

 The boiling point of sodium metaborate (1434 °C) is lower than that of boron oxide (1860 °C) and borax (1575 °C) In fact, while the metaborate boils without change of composition, borax gives off a vapor of sodium metaborate with a small excess of sodium oxide Na2O.

 The anhydrous salt can also be prepared from the tetraborate by heating to 270 °C in vacuum.

+Although not performed industrially, hydrolysis of sodium borohydride Na[BH4] with a suitable catalyst gives sodium metaborate and hydrogen gas: